What should I consider when upgrading my computer CPU?

 Can I upgrade to a processor utilizing MMX?

-If the computer supports or has the capability of modifying the voltage, a computer with Non-MMX can be upgraded to a processor with MMX.
-However, because of the variety of possibilities, it is recommended that you contact the computer or motherboard manufacturer to determine if this is possible or not.
+If the computer supports modifying the voltage, a computer with non-MMX can be upgraded to a processor with MMX.
+However, because of the variety of possibilities, we recommend contacting the computer or motherboard manufacturer to determine if this is possible.

 Why do I not notice a difference in speed when upgrading my CPU?

-Depending upon what CPU chip you have installed in the computer determines how much speed the computer will increase.
-For example, if you just upgrade a 486DX to a 486DX2 you will not notice much speed increase.
-Even in a 486DX4 you will really not notice much more of a change in speed.
+The CPU chip you have installed in the computer determines the speed increase of the computer.
+For example, if you upgrade from a Core i3 CPU to a Core i5 CPU, you will not notice much speed increase.
+Even with a Core i7, you will not notice a major change in speed.

-When upgrading the CPU, there will not be a dramatic speed increase in all programs.
+When upgrading the CPU, there is not a dramatic speed increase in all programs.
 However, you should notice a small increase in program load time and performance of a program.

 Can I use a Slot A in a Slot 1 or a Slot 1 in a Slot A?

 The Slot 1 processors and specification is a registered trademark of Intel, and because of this, AMD could not design a compatible slot.
-Therefore, AMD created the Slot A that looks similar to Intel's Slot 1 but are not compatible.
-Therefore, a Slot 1 processor will not work in a Slot A motherboard and a Slot A will not work in a Slot 1.
+Therefore, AMD created the Slot A that looks similar to Intel's Slot 1, but they are not compatible.
+Therefore, a Slot 1 processor will not work in a Slot A motherboard, and a Slot A will not work in a Slot 1.